afxres/binary/README.md

 partial class SomeSourceGeneratorContext { }
 ```

-This will generate a property named ``ConverterCreators`` witch contains all generated converter creators.
+This will generate a property named ``ConverterCreators`` which contains all generated converter creators.
 Just add those converter creators and it will work.
 ```csharp
 var generator = Generator.CreateAotBuilder()